 About this distance, Altman seems to understand that the two women aren’t depictions of real people.
 They are, rather, modulated, composed performances of identity, reduced to certain bare essentials of passivity and activity drawn to each other in an unrestrained need for completion.
 In the second half, they overtake one another, having never really understood the other or confronted their alien desires, and they take on each others’ identities, not so much lovingly completing a whole as refracting the jagged edges of a mind onto each other and seeing the parts fight for control of the whole.
 It is for this reason that the film operates on such a detached, even alienating level that befuddled an American audience usually smitten with Altman’s deeply human gestures.

 At just about every level, 3 Women is an inhuman film.
 It is inhuman in its heavy, unremitting structural gamesmanship where its very bifurcated narrative structure is a metaphor for its character progression, and for the way these two women are cleaved in half by each other.
 It is inhuman in its casting of two famously bug-eyed actresses who bear a certain abnormal similarity to one another and resemble aliens in the world of conventional film depictions of the bold and the beautiful.
 It is inhuman in the way it asks them not so much to give performances but to exist on camera.
-In cold, calculated inhumanity however, it finds hard human truths and beautiful filmmaking, and if everyone won’t fall head over heels for it, that’s all the more reason why others will be forever in its debt.
-3 Women is the look and sound of a director having perfected his style and doing the only thing his ever-hungry, wandering mind can: bursting out in whatever fascinating new direction his mind could take him, never resting on his laurels, and always demanding more and more.
+In cold, calculated inhumanity however, it finds hard human truths about self and other, and if everyone won’t fall head over heels for it, that’s all the more reason why others will be forever in its debt.